-Auditors and investigators will complete and provide their Annual Independence and Objectivity Statement and Annual Independence -Investigative Statement to the CAE to assist in identifying potential self-interest threats to independence, which are defined as financial or other interests that could inappropriately influence the auditor or investigator's judgment or behavior.
-Auditors and investigators are also responsible for notifying the CAE as circumstances arise if they or their spouse:
+Auditors and investigators will complete and provide their Annual Independence and Objectivity Statement 2.02-A and Annual Independence -Investigative Statement 2.02-B to the GAE to assist in identifying potential self-interest threats to independence, which are defined as financial or other interests that could inappropriately influence the auditor or investigator's judgment or behavior.
+Auditors and investigators are also responsible for notifying the GAE as circumstances arise if they or their spouse:

-- a. have any relatives who are employed by the DeKalb County or its component units. - b. serve on the board of directors of any agency that receives grants or other funding from the DeKalb County. - c. have a financial interest or hold any position or office in any business that contracts with the DeKalb County. - d. are seeking employment with another agency of the DeKalb County or its component units.
+- have any relatives who are employed by the DeKalb County or its component units. - b. serve on the board of directors of any agency that receives grants or other funding from the DeKalb County. - c. have a financial interest or hold any position or office in any business that contracts with the DeKalb County. - d. are seeking employment with another agency of the DeKalb County or its component units.

-Auditors and investigators are also required to seek the CAE Approval prior to participating in paid employment outside of their DeKalb County job.1 It is our policy not to assign auditors or investigators to projects where a potential self-interest threat exists.
+Auditors and investigators are also required to seek the GAE Approval prior to participating in paid employment outside of their DeKalb County job.
+It is our policy not to assign auditors or investigators to projects where a potential self-interest threat exists.